-S-PLANE understands the importance of and is committed to providing the levels of quality, reliability and safety required by the aviation and defence industries.
-We recognise the responsibility we have when engaged in airworthiness and other safety-critical designs and are therefore well versed in professional, standards-based system, safety, software and hardware engineering practices that result in the levels of quality, reliability and safety demanded.
+S-PLANE understands the importance of and is committed to providing the levels of quality, reliability and safety required by the aerospace and defence industries.
+We recognise the responsibility we have when engaged in airworthiness and other safety-critical designs and therefore follow professional and standards-based system, safety, software and hardware engineering development and production practices that result in the levels of quality, reliability and safety demanded.

 Aerospace Recommended Practice (ARP) guidelines, ARP-4754A and ARP-4761, are the cornerstone of S-PLANE’s development and safety assessment processes at system level.
 RTCA DO-254 and DO-178C guide S-PLANE’s hardware and software development processes respectively, and are regularly applied at various Design Assurance Levels (DALs).
 RTCA DO-178C extensions DO-330 through DO-333 are applied to the development of S-PLANE’s qualified test tools as well as in support of S-PLANE’s model-based software designs.